Leaders for every classroom

 University of California, Irvine, Long Beach, California, Cohort 2016

-Residency, or your first year, is the time for you to dive into advanced training.
-As a City Teaching Alliance resident, you'll spend a full year working as a co-teacher in urban classrooms under the guidance of our expert faculty while also taking coursework relevant to your Master's degree.
+Your first year is the time for you to dive into advanced training.
+As a City Teaching Alliance Year One Fellow, you'll spend a full year working as a co-teacher in urban classrooms under the guidance of our expert faculty while also taking coursework relevant to your Master's degree.

 Kati K.